jlangch/venice/README.md

 that are available to the script in the JVM!

-#### Configuration
+#### Features

  - whitelist Java classes down to individual methods and fields
  - whitelist Java system property access down to individual properties
- - blacklist Venice I/O functions like spit, slurp, sh, ...
+ - blacklist all or individual Venice I/O functions like spit, slurp, ...

 #### Example